 Easier gambling has sports worried about fighting the fix

-The four major pro sports leagues and the NCAA have argued for years in court that expanding legal betting will lead to more game-fixing.
-The pro leagues have sought, unsuccessfully so far, to get a cut of state gambling revenues to increase monitoring.
-Democratic U.S. Sen. Chuck Schumer of New York recently proposed legislation establishing federal guidelines aimed at “protecting the integrity of the game” as well as protecting bettors.
+The four major pro sports leagues and the NCAA think so, and have argued for years that expanding legal betting will lead to more game-fixing.
+The pro leagues have sought, unsuccessfully so far, a cut of state gambling revenues to increase monitoring.

-Supporters of legal sports betting say that bringing an already popular illegal activity out of the shadows will make it easier to detect illegal activity.
-They point to the Arizona State basketball point-shaving scandal in the late 1990s, uncovered after legal bookmakers in Las Vegas noticed unusually large sums wagered on Sun Devils games.
-Six people, including two players, pleaded guilty to crimes including conspiracy and sports bribery.
+Meanwhile, architects of New Jersey’s successful legal challenge to the sports gambling ban say those fears are overstated and that bringing sports betting out of the shadows will make it easier to detect illegal activity.
+They point to the Arizona State basketball point-shaving scandal in the 1990s, which was uncovered after legal bookmakers in Las Vegas noticed unusually large sums being wagered on Sun Devils games.

-Still, the prospect of easy, legal access to sports gambling for everyone, athletes included, has many concerned.
+Yet the prospect of easy, legal access to sports gambling for athletes and others has many in sports concerned.

-College athletes aren’t strangers to wagering: A 2016 NCAA survey of more than 22,000 college athletes found nearly one-quarter of male athletes violated NCAA rules by gambling money on sports in the previous year.
+A 2016 NCAA survey of more than 22,000 college athletes found nearly one-fourth of male athletes had violated NCAA rules by gambling on sports within the previous year.
+When the survey was done, sports betting was available only in Nevada or illegally through offshore operators.

-NCAA rules prohibit athletes, coaches and other athletic employees from gambling on sports, and individual schools sometimes bring in law enforcement officials or former players to help them understand the rules.
+NCAA rules prohibit athletes, coaches and other athletic department employees from gambling on sports.

 Will it be enough as laws change?

-With inside information heavily sought in gambling, any tidbit — say, a student telling friends that his roommate, the star quarterback, just had a fight with his girlfriend — can take on greater significance, highlighting the need for more education, Rutgers athletic director Patrick Hobbs said.
+With inside information being so key to betting markets, any tidbit — say, a student telling friends that his roommate, the star quarterback, just had a fight with his girlfriend — can take on greater significance.

 “We’ll educate on a variety of scenarios and hypotheticals, and say, ‘Hey look, this may have sounded like an innocent question in the past, but now you have to be careful with that information,’” Hobbs said.

-In the Arizona State hoops case, Las Vegas bookmakers reported suspicious betting activity when gamblers wagered about $900,000 against Arizona State in an early season contest against Washington.
-The heavy action caused sports books to change Arizona State from a 10½-point favorite to a 3-point favorite.
+Las Vegas bookmakers reported suspicious betting activity when gamblers placed about $900,000 in bets against Arizona State on a meaningless contest against Washington.
+The heavy betting caused sports books to change Arizona State from a 10 ½-point favorite to a 3-point favorite.

 Garcia-Cano reported from Las Vegas.